Coin Laundry in Japan: Complete guide to laundromats and getting your laundry done in Tokyo

 FAQ: Doing laundry in Japan

-Q: Do hotels in Japan typically have laundry service?
+Do hotels in Japan typically have laundry service?

-•My hotel has coin-operated washing machines.
+My hotel has coin-operated washing machines.
 Will they have detergent?

-•I am visiting during the summer.
+I am visiting during the summer.
 It is quite hot, so can I just wash my clothes and hang them up to dry?

-•Can I wash my sneakers?
+Can I wash my sneakers?

-Instructions may or may not be in English, but generally you put the sneakers into the washing machine, close the door and put in the coins (200 yen for 20 minutes is normal).
-The dryer is usually above the washing machine, and you just need to hang your shoes on the specially installed hangers, close the door and put in the coins (ranges from 100 yen for 20 minutes).
+Some laundromats have special machines for washing and drying sneakers.
+To find one nearby, try searching with the term “コインランドリー スニーカー” (coin laundry sneaker).
+Instructions may or may not be in English, but the process is straightforward: place your sneakers in the washing machine, close the door, and insert coins (about 200 yen for 20 minutes is typical).
+The dryer is usually located above the washer — just hang your shoes on the built-in racks, close the door, and insert coins (generally from 100 yen for 20 minutes).

-•My hotel/apartment’s washing machine is a bit complicated.
-Which buttons should I press?
+My hotel/apartment’s washing machine is a bit complicated.
+Which buttons should I press?|

 *Prices and options mentioned are subject to change.